AviatrixSystems/Docs/HowTos/cloud_wan_workflow.rst

 Connect to the Controller
 --------------------------------------------------

-After a branch router is registered, the controller connects to its publicly accessible interface to retrieve its configuration.
+After a branch router is registered, the controller connects to its publicly accessible interface of the branch router to retrieve its configuration.

 Prepare to Attach
 ---------------------